alasco-tech/alasco-tech.github.io/src/content/blog/2024/04/05/django-and-row-level-security.md

 ### Taking advantage of Django constraints

 In order to treat RLS as something we could add to or remove from our models, we had to make it part of Django's migration mechanism.
-Django allows for [custom migration operations](https://docs.djangoproject.com/en/5.0/ref/migration-operations/#writing-your-own) that could be leveraged to add and remove the RLS policy, but we wanted to take it one step further.
+Django allows for [custom migration operations](https://docs.djangoproject.com/en/5.0/ref/migration-operations/#writing-your-own) which are useful to add and remove the RLS policy, but we wanted to take it one step further.
 Why, you may ask?
-Developers, developers, developers.
-We really wanted to make the process a bliss, and adding custom migration operations meant we had to do it ourselves.
+We really wanted to make the process a bliss, and adding custom migration operations meant we had to do it ourselves every time.

-But we found out that Django also comes with [abstractions for database constraints](https://docs.djangoproject.com/en/5.0/ref/models/constraints/) so we thought: if we can think of the RLS policy as a constraint and treat it as such, then converting a model into RLS should be as easy as adding a new constraint to the `Meta`.
+We found out that Django comes with [abstractions for database constraints](https://docs.djangoproject.com/en/5.0/ref/models/constraints/), so we thought: if we can think of the RLS policy as a constraint and treat it as such, then converting a model into RLS should be as easy as adding a new constraint to the model's `Meta`.

-And so we did it:
+So we did it like this:

 ```python
 from django.db.models import BaseConstraint